Daisy (Ashnikko song): Synopsis

-The video begins with the "Glacier Blue" 90’s/y2k inspired theme, featuring Ashnikko balancing upon stacks of ice cubes in various positions, wearing a blue mesh unitard with metallic harnessing.
+The video begins with the "Glacier Blue" '90s/Y2K inspired theme, featuring Ashnikko balancing upon stacks of ice cubes in various positions, wearing a blue mesh unitard with metallic harnessing.
 The next theme that appears is the "Spring Yellow" version, which depicts her as a bumblebee sporting a striped bodysuit with spikes, sitting inside of a daisy.
 The "Cloud Pink" theme is shown next, and Ashnikko is shown tied up to a large screen, wearing long pink hair and a pink latex bodysuit.
 The fourth and final theme, "Lava Red", features Ashnikko in a red latex bodysuit in front of a chili pepper-themed backdrop, riding on top of a large plastic replica of a chili pepper which resembles a mechanical bull.
 The video also shows Ashnikko wearing the Beats Powerbeats Pro Headphones in each scene, and includes many of the TikTok videos created using the #BeatsDaisyChallenge hashtag.

-2.0.
-Music video
+2.0. music video

-In the video for Daisy 2.0., Ashnikko is animated in CGI and is dancing in a post-apocalyptic city with Hatsune Miku, and later in a swamp.
-During Hatsune Miku’s verse, she is shown floating near some trees without Ashnikko, and later floating in a bathtub filled with green water, with Ashnikko under water.
+In the video for "Daisy 2.0.", Ashnikko is animated in CGI and is dancing in a post-apocalyptic city with Hatsune Miku, and later in a swamp.
+During Hatsune Miku’s verse, she is shown floating near some trees without Ashnikko, and later floating in a bathtub filled with green water, with Ashnikko underwater.
 Then, they are shown inside a green ball in space, and the video ends with them on an island floating on air.

 Live performances

-She performed the song for MTV on October 13, 2020 after being selected as their Push Artist of the Month for October 2020.
+She performed the song for MTV on October 13, 2020, after being selected as their Push Artist of the Month for October 2020.